 SPECIAL CENTERS AND INSTITUTES

 Centrally and conveniently located, the three-story Allen J. Ellender Memorial Library houses more than 450,000 books and bound periodicals, 2,000 journal titles, 350,000 catalogued federal and state documents, and provides access to 40,000 E-books and over 50 electronic reference sources.
-The Allen J. Ellender Archives, Interlibrary Loan, and the Multimedia Center are located on the first floor, Circulation and Reference on the second, and Government Documents and Serials on the third.
+The Allen J. Ellender Archives is located on the first floor, Circulation, Interlibrary Loan and Reference on the second, and Government Documents and Multi-Media/Serials on the third.
 In addition, The Ellender Computer Lab can be found on the first floor.
 Most collections are easily accessible through open shelving, convenient service stations and the computerized card catalogue known as e-Library.